- For repetitive and precise drilling, there are no better tools than a drill press.

 4. JET JDP-20MF 20 Inch Drill Press

-This next pick has been selected by us specifically for the serious professional woodworkers who are reading this article.
-This highly rated offering from Jet is one of our favorite standing drill presses, and if you keep reading, it’ll become pretty evident why that is!
+This next pick has been selected by me specifically for experts as it is the best professional woodworking drill press.
+This highly rated offering from Jet is one of my favorite standing drill presses, and if you keep reading, it’ll become pretty evident why that is!

 Like working with steel or metal when you’re not working with wood?
 No problem.
 Boasting a powerful, robust 1-1/2 hp motor, this standing drill press is capable of undertaking the drilling operations of even the toughest of materials.

 Facilitating that is the generous 12-speed setting, which allows you to manipulate the operation of the drill from 150 to 4200 RPM.
-The external depth stop measures 1/2″ in diameter, and its three-nut locking feature allows for easier, faster, and smoother adjustments.
+The external depth stops measure 1/2″ in diameter, and its three-nut locking feature allows for easier, faster, and smoother adjustments.

 5. Mophorn 1200W Magnetic Drill Press

-This 1200 watt powered drill press is different from the others we have seen thus far in the sense that it’s operated magnetically.
+This 1200-watt powered drill press is different from the others I have seen thus far in the sense that it’s operated magnetically.
 The base of the drill is electromagnetic and is easy to control using an accessible switch.

-- Rocker lever comes with a rubber sleeve to prevent slippage
+- For maximum grip, the rocker lever comes with a rubber sleeve.

 6. BILT HARD 8 Inch Drill Press